 Inside the wolf enclosure, the pack (Shadow, Wahkahn, Takoda, Freedom, Alaska, Tehya, Cochise, Chenoa, Keme, Kachina, Ogin) all know what to do.
 They hop up on a viewing platform and wait for the awe-filled attention.
 Like children, they all have different personalities.
-Some are shy, some are affectionate, and some—like Wahkahn, who even as a puppy towers over some of the full grown adult wolves—are feisty and playful.
+Some are shy, some are affectionate, and some—like Wahkahn, who even as a puppy towers over some of the full-grown adult wolves—is feisty and playful.

 If you aren’t eating your packed lunch there on the pretty grounds, stop by the Heart and Soul Café for howlin’ good (couldn’t resist that joke!) burgers, macaroni & cheese and a homemade chocolate chip ice cream sandwich on your way back down the hill.

 What to Know Before You Go (And we’re not “crying wolf!”
 Sorry, last pun.)

 - Wear closed-toe shoes and jeans or pants that you don’t mind getting hair and wolf slobber on.